 Method Sauté cardamom pods in 1 tablespoon of butter in a large pan for 1 minute.
 Add onion, garlic and tomatoes with a pinch of salt and cook over a medium-low heat for 10 minutes.
 Add cashews and ginger and continue to cook until tomatoes are pulpy.

-Cool the mixture slightly, then blend in a blender until it resembles a loose, smooth puree.
+Cool the mixture slightly, remove the cardamom pods, then blend with a stick blender until it resembles a loose, smooth puree.

-Add 60g butter to the pan and then return the puree to the pan after straining it through a sieve and discarding the cardamom pod fragments.
-Add chilli flakes, fenugreek leaves and salt and cook for around 15 minutes on medium heat.
+Add 60g butter, chilli flakes, fenugreek leaves and salt and cook for around 15 minutes on medium heat.

 Add chicken, tandoori paste, garam masala and honey.
 After 15 minutes, adjust seasoning as necessary and let simmer for a further 25-30 minutes for the flavours to develop.